breakside/JSKit/Documentation/Goals.md

 ===============

 Think about the coding required to add a simple feature in a typical web app.
-It requires editing at least three source files: HTML, CSS, and Javscript.
+It often involves editing at least three source files: HTML, CSS, and Javscript.

 Then you end up writing Javascript that generates HTML to fit in with already-written HTML.
 Meanwhile, all the CSS styling goes into a separate file.